 States, Canada, Mexico, Europe, and Australia.

-to the United States in 1969 to be discovered
+in 1969 to be discovered by author,

-single eight by ten inch pencil drawing,
+ten inch pencil drawing,

-was the persuasive force, indeed the catalyst, that would launch the
+was the persuasive force, indeed the catalyst, that would launch the artist's

 his use of Transrealism, a perspective from which